sstaub/NextionX2/README.md

 ```
 - ***attr** attribute as a string

-Returns the value ("val") of a component
+Returns the value ("val") of a component, 0xFFFFFFFF if there are problems

 **Example**